loftusa/sota-rome/README.md

 Inspired by Karpathy.

-A personal learning repo to hack on an LLM for fun that I built myself and implemented myself and didn't use claude for

-gives me a codebase I know intimately to implement new research and see if the ideas are any good
+A personal learning repo to hack on an LLM for fun that I built myself and implemented myself and didn't use claude for and didn't copy/paste anything.
+Gives me a codebase I know intimately so that I can implement new research and see if the ideas are any good.
+Also full-stack experience and something to fiddle on before I fall asleep.

 Vague plans to copy a sota MoE architecture (e.g., kimi-k2, kwen, etc)